Hannah Whitmore

 Disclosure

-Some links on this site pay me a referral fee when you sign up through them.
-Your price stays the same either way.
+Some links on this site pay a referral fee when you sign up through them.
+Your price is the same either way.
 The fee goes back into buying the next platform to test, which is the only way the comparisons stay current.
 If a tool printed something wrong for my household, the review says so, paid link or not.